Docs

 • Trust center

-The Comparison UI of the Timefold Platform helps you assess and compare multiple model runs at a high level, enabling better-informed decisions about your planning problems.
+The Comparison UI of the Timefold Platform helps you assess and compare multiple datasets at a high level, enabling better-informed decisions about your planning problems.
 Whether you’re testing new goals, configurations, or different scenarios, the comparison view brings clarity to the impact of each change.

 When to use the Comparison UI